-As your pregnancy progresses the skin on your stomach stretches, which may feel mildly itchy.
+As your baby grows, the skin on your stomach stretches, which may feel mildly itchy.
 Itching can also be caused by hormone changes.

 Mild itching is not usually harmful to you or your baby.
 If you have mild itching you may find it helpful to:

 - wear cotton clothes and avoid ones that are made of synthetic or wool materials

 - avoid using strong perfume and use unperfumed soap

 - use unperfumed moisturiser on your stomach (keeping this in fridge so it is cool can help)

 - avoid spicy food, alcohol or caffeine because these can affect the blood flow in your skin and make itching worse.